-Success is such a strange word and it means so many different things to different people and is so hard to define.
-It’s like a shapeshifter, always adjusting to change.
+Success is such a strange word, and it means so many different things to different people.
+Therefore, it’s so hard to define.
+It’s like a shape-shifter, always adjusting to change.

-Together we came up with a few ideas for our new business and Alex created an amazing business plan to go with it.
+Together we came up with a few ideas for our new business and Alex created a fantastic business plan to go with it.
 We made a step-by-step plan and set clear success points on the way.
 We also worked on the final result.
-We described as good as possible what we expect to have achieved at which stage on the journey.
+We described as good as possible what we expected to have achieved at each stage on the journey.

 Time will tell, I thought and went along with his point of view.

-After a few month we ran into a problem.
-One of our larger publications raised their prices substantially and we had to inform our customers of the price change.
+After a few months, we ran into a problem.
+One of our more significant publications raised their prices substantially and we had to inform our customers of the price change.
 It was too much to cover for our start-up.
-We lost 3 customers because of this and our plan was somehow braking apart.
-If we wanted to stay on track we couldn’t afford to loose these customers.
+We lost three customers because of this, and our plan was somehow breaking apart.
+If we wanted to stay on track, we couldn’t afford to lose these customers.

-I can’t tell you how proud I felt in this moment.
-This was success!
+I can’t tell you how proud I felt at this moment.
+That was a success!
 Yes!

-This was also a major turning point in my life.
-We managed the business successfully for over 5 years, before selling it and moving on to new adventures.
-For me it was a true success story.
+It was also a significant turning point in my life.
+We managed the business successfully for over five years, before selling it and moving on to new adventures.
+For me, it was a real success story.

 I believe being accountable to your goals is the only real way to become successful.
 Find yourself a good co-founder or a good coach.
 Both should keep you on track.

 My definition of success is: To achieve what you’ve set out to achieve!